ness-byte/shortcourse/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-This is a combination of Agnes' wizardry in development work, Gil's original extension tool and Alana's amazing search tool.
-With recent changes to icons, code snippets, and the Azure CDN, it was time to revisit this tool and bring it into 2025!
+This is the short course version of ACUO's snippy tool.

 This tool will contain the following:
-* Code snippets for design elements within the ACUO design library
+* Code snippets for design elements within the ACU Short Course design library
 * Icon code snippets
-* (New!)
-Search functionality
-* (New!)
-Customise your buttons
+* Customise your buttons
 * Alt text visibility toggle
 * Compatibility with Google Chrome, Microsoft Edge, Brave, and Mozilla Firefox